-If you have swam, boated, or paddled around Kings Bay this winter, you have probably seen an unusual amount of eelgrass blades floating throughout the canals.
+If you have swam, boated, or paddled around Crystal River, you have probably seen an unusual amount of eelgrass blades floating throughout the canals.

 A closer look may have even revealed that some of the robust eelgrass beds you have grown accustomed to seeing might be looking a little thinner than usual.
 No need for concern.
 This is completely normal for this time of year!
 Just like any other submerged or terrestrial plant, it is common for eelgrass to display seasonal variation in biomass (volume).
 In other words, just like an oak tree loses its leaves in the fall, or the grass in your yard goes dormant during the winter, eelgrass has its own unique seasonal growth cycle.

 Like most seagrasses in Florida, eelgrass displays peak above ground biomass from late spring until early fall.
 During this “growing season” each eelgrass shoot may have up to 15 leaves that can grow to nearly four feet in height.
 This results in beautiful, dense eelgrass meadows that have spread all throughout the northern portion of Crystal River.
 During the winter months, however, the combination of cooler temperatures, shorter days, an increased number of herbivores, and a unique physiological response often result in leaf loss, slower growth rates, and a cause of concern for those who witness the change.

 To understand the reason for this change, it is important to understand the ideal conditions for eelgrass growth.